aurelia/aurelia.github.io-old/docs/api/templating-binding/index.md

 * `allElements: any` - No description available.
 * `elements: any` - No description available.
-* `static inject: any` - No description available.

 #### Methods

-* `map(elementName?: any, attributeName?: any): any` - Returns the javascript property name for a particlar HTML attribute.
+* `map(elementName: string, attributeName: string): any` - Returns the javascript property name for a particlar HTML attribute.
-  * `elementName?: any` - No description available
+  * `elementName: string` - No description available
-  * `attributeName?: any` - No description available
+  * `attributeName: string` - No description available

-* `register(elementName?: any, attributeName?: any, propertyName?: any): any` - Maps a specific HTML element attribute to a javascript property.
+* `register(elementName: string, attributeName: string, propertyName: string): void` - Maps a specific HTML element attribute to a javascript property.
-  * `elementName?: any` - No description available
+  * `elementName: string` - No description available
-  * `attributeName?: any` - No description available
+  * `attributeName: string` - No description available
-  * `propertyName?: any` - No description available
+  * `propertyName: string` - No description available

-* `registerUniversal(attributeName?: any, propertyName?: any): any` - Maps an HTML attribute to a javascript property.
+* `registerUniversal(attributeName: string, propertyName: string): void` - Maps an HTML attribute to a javascript property.
-  * `attributeName?: any` - No description available
+  * `attributeName: string` - No description available
-  * `propertyName?: any` - No description available
+  * `propertyName: string` - No description available